 - Messages previously sent to families about COVID-19.

 We understand that closing schools causes strain, stress and inconvenience in our community.
 We are committed to providing our students, families and staff updated regularly through this time.

 We are providing child care for elementary-age children of health care professionals, first responders, children of educators and other emergency workers to ensure Minnesota’s first line of defense against COVID-19 can stay on the job.
 If you are a healthcare or emergency worker or district staff needing to sign up for care, we are offering child care at two sites:

 - Central Park child care: for students who attend and/or live in Central Park, Parkview and Emmet D. Williams attendance areas; and for staff who work at Central Park, Parkview, Emmet D. Williams and RAHS.
 Register or call: 651-481-0745.

 - Little Canada child care: for students who attend and/or live in Little Canada, Edgerton and Harambee attendance areas; and for staff who work at Little Canada, Edgerton, Harambee and RAMS.
 Register or call: 651-482-0420.

 If you have questions about child care that are not answered in those links, please call 651-604-3500.

-We are providing an option for breakfast and lunch available to students at three pick up sites, and distributed at numerous locations throughout the district on our largest volume bus routes.
+We are providing an option for breakfast and lunch available to students at three pick up sites and distributed at more than 20 locations throughout the district on our largest volume bus routes.
 We are providing meals at no cost to all children 18 and under.
-We are not requiring student identification.
+We do not require student identification.

 Meals can be picked up curbside between 10:30 a.m. – 12:30 p.m. at these three school locations: